Cleaners clean offices, factories, shops, public buildings, schools, private homes and aircraft.

 Depending on where you work as a cleaner, you may need:

 - to pass police or medical checks, security clearances or regular drug and alcohol tests.

 Some cleaners may study on the job towards New Zealand Certificates in cleaning at Level 2 or 3.
 Industry training organisation Careerforce oversees cleaning qualifications.

 No specific secondary education is required for this job, but maths and English to at least NCEA Level 1 are useful.

 Hospital cleaners need to complete a New Zealand Certificate in Cleaning (Level 2) with an endorsement in infection control and prevention of contamination.
 This certificate is gained in the workplace.

 - quick and efficient, with an eye for detail

 - able to follow instructions

 - able to work independently.

-Cleaners need to be reasonably fit, healthy and energetic, as their work can be physically demanding, and they spend much of their time on their feet.
-They must not be allergic to cleaning chemicals.
+Cleaners need to be reasonably fit, healthy and strong, as their work can be physically demanding, and they spend long periods on their feet.

 Find out more about training